 Repeat the twist process until you get the right length for you.

 To give hair a boost of moisture keep a hair mask on over night and sleep in a shower cap or wrap a warm towel around your head.
-We love fun polka dot shower caps like this one, available from Bombay Duck.

 If you suffer with oily hair, shampoo your hair daily and don’t forget to use a weekly treatment mask or deep conditioner, as despite popular assumption, it won’t make your tresses greasier!
 In fact, it will help strengthen and nourish your hair, allowing it to grow faster.